nii-yamagishilab/project-NN-Pytorch-scripts/README.md

 3. [Harmonic-plus-noise NSF with fixed FIR filter](https://nii-yamagishilab.github.io/samples-nsf/nsf-v2.html)

 All projects come with pre-trained models on CMU-arctic (4 speakers) and a demo script to run/train/inference.

-Generated samples can be found
+Generated samples can be found in ./project/\*/__pre_trained/output.

 This is the re-implementation of projects based on [CURRENNT](https://github.com/nii-yamagishilab/project-CURRENNT-public).
 All the papers published so far used CURRENNT implementation.
+Many samples can be found on [NSF homepage](https://nii-yamagishilab.github.io/samples-nsf/).

 ### Requirements
 1. python 3 (test on python3.8)